SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source.md

 ## States

-Google BigQuery integration Source is a dfully managed enterprise data warehouse that helps you to manage and analyze your data.
+Google BigQuery integration Source is a fully managed enterprise data warehouse that helps you to manage and analyze your data.
-When you create an Rapid7 Source, it goes through the following stages:
+When you create an Google BigQuery Source, it goes through the following stages:
 1. **Pending**.
 Once the Source is submitted, it is validated, stored, and placed in a **Pending** state.
 1. **Started**.
 A collection task is created on the Hosted Collector.
 1. **Initialized**.
 The task configuration is complete in Sumo Logic.